 If you’ve ever got a bizarre email or blog comment from someone, then the chances are a spambot left it.
-These robots love to leave generated messages (that often make no sense) on a website’s blog.
+These spam bots love to leave generated messages (that often make no sense) on a website’s blog.
 They also fill out contact forms on websites and spam owners with promotional messages.

 One of the oldest and deadliest bad bots out there has to be DDoS bots.
 Known as distributed denial of service bots, these bots are often installed on unsuspecting victims PC’s and are used to target a particular website or server with the aim of bringing them offline.

 These bots might seem like good bots from a website’s server logs, but that is unfortunately not the case.
-There is a range of bots out there that will scan millions of websites for vulnerabilities and report them back to their creator.
+There is a range of malicious bots out there that will scan millions of sites for vulnerabilities and report them back to their creator.
 Unlike good bots that would inform the website owner, these malicious bots are specifically made to report back to one person who will then most likely sell the information or use it themselves to hack websites.